-All staff in the Trust should be aware that CME, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
-This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
+All staff in the Trust should be aware that CME, particularly unexplainable and/or persistent absences from education, can act as a vital warning sign of a range of safeguarding possibilities.
+This may include abuse, neglect and/or exploitation, which may include sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
 Staff should be aware of their individual school's unauthorised absence and children missing from education procedures.
 Each individual school should monitor attendance carefully and address poor or irregular attendance without delay.
 All schools should follow up with parents/carers when students are not at school.
 This means the school needs to have at least two up to date contact numbers for parents/carers.
 Parents should remember to update the school as soon as possible if the numbers change.